Each domain a page

 1.5.1: reroute ajax and send cors headers for increased compatibility

-1.5.0: added support for custom post types, e.g. woocommerce products
+1.5.0: add support for custom post types, e.g. woocommerce products

-1.4.0: added support for child pages on the landing domains
+1.4.0: add support for child pages on the landing domains

 1.3.6: add cartflows_step to supported post types, use utf-8 version of tag when matching for locale